A series about the future of work from Greymatter.

 Okta CEO and co-founder Todd McKinnon, left Salesforce in 2009 to start Okta on the promise of enabling seamless access to SaaS applications.
 He’s been an outspoken proponent of the more nuanced “dynamic work” rather than remote work, even prior to the pandemic.
 As more people work “dynamically” in today’s environment, Okta is also seeing increased demand for their products and services.
 In this epsiode, Todd discusses his decision to launch a startup in uncertain economic times, how that helped him adapt to the current environment, and how he thinks about Okta’s approach to the global talent market in 2020.

-CEO & Co-Founder of Clubhouse
+CEO & Co-Founder of Shortcut

 CEO & Co-Founder of Coda